Jim Hartung: Gymnastics career

 At USAG national championships, Hartung won the all-around gold in 1981.
 Over several years, he collected 13 golds on apparatuses.
 He is also considered one of the best NCAA men's gymnasts of all time as the leader of the 5-time in a row winning Nebraska team and because of his record 22 All-Americans.
 He was also the 1980 and 1981 NCAA all-around champion.

-College competition

-Hartung competed for the University of Nebraska and was a member of four straight national championship teams: 1979–1982.
-He was the all-around NCAA champion in 1980 and 1981.
-During his career, he also won five apparatus gold medals at NCAA championships.
-In 1982, Hartung won the Nissen Award (gymnastics's "Heisman").

-Post-athletic career
+Post-competition career

-After gymnastics, Hartung became a high level gymnastics judge.
-Since 2006, he has been an assistant coach of the men's gymnastics team at the University of Nebraska.
+After gymnastics, Hartung became a high-level gymnastics judge.
+Since 2006, he has been an assistant coach of the men's gymnastics team at the University of Nebraska–Lincoln.

+Awards and honors

 Hartung entered the U.S. Gymnastics Hall of Fame as a member of the gold medal Olympic team in 1984 and then in 1997 as an individual.
 In 2006, he and his 1984 teammates were inducted into the U.S. Olympic Hall of Fame.
 Hartung is also a member of the Nebraska High School Hall of Fame and the Omaha Sports Hall of Fame.